- Tax Depreciation Schedule

 Claiming depreciation on residential property is one of the most important steps in an investor’s journey.
 But those new to property investing often overlook some important key items of depreciation.
 The three most commonly missed items property investors can claim are: • Design and professional fees • Council costs • Builder’s profit Most people know […]

-If you own your own business, are you currently leasing commercial space but thinking of buying your own premises?
+If you own your own business, are you currently leasing commercial space but considering buying your own premises?
 Or are you considering investing in your next property but can’t decide between a commercial or residential investment?
-Commercial property has fared far worse than residential property in the years since the GFC and beyond.
-The […]
+Commercial property has fared far worse than residential property since Covid and beyond.
+The number of transactions has plummeted. […]

 All property investors must consider tax deductions.
 Australia has clear rules in place.
 The Australian Taxation Office (ATO) outlines the basics, but here’s what you really need to know.
 There’s one key question to ask yourself when you buy an investment property.
 What can I claim?
 It’s a simple question, but one that doesn’t have […]

 The recent depreciation changes have the greatest impact on the types of property you may choose to invest in.
 Some people prefer to invest in brand-new properties, while others opt for older property that they can renovate and resell for profit.
 So, which is the better investment strategy?
 Let’s look at this in actual finite […]

 THE NUMBERS are in.
 There’s no denying it.
 It’s now a fact that not every property needs a depreciation schedule inspection for the maximum tax deductions to be claimed.
 The truth is that the majority don’t need a physical inspection, saving you time and money.
 We’ve been saying this for a long time, but you […]